Te Whare Waiutuutu Kate Sheppard House

 Motivated by a strong sense of fairness, and guided by her strong religious beliefs and personal experiences, Kate championed the vote so that women could be involved in decision-making.
 Kate’s organisational genius brought together the immense efforts of hundreds of women around New Zealand.
 She became an international icon, inspiring other suffragist leaders around the world.

 In 2019 the property was purchased by the New Zealand Government.
-The name Te Whare Waiutuutu, inspired by the nearby Waiutuutu stream, was gifted to the property by Ngāi Tūāhuriri.
+The name Te Whare Waiutuutu refers to the Waiutuutu stream which runs through the property.
 The house and gardens are now cared for and operated by Heritage New Zealand Pouhere Taonga.

 Visit the museum, which tells Kate’s story, as well as sharing women’s ongoing struggle for equal rights and social reform in Aotearoa.
-The knowledgeable staff provide tours which will deepen your understanding of the collections and exhibitions.
+The knowledgeable staff provide guided tours which will deepen your understanding of the collections and exhibitions.
 Children will enjoy discovering the hidden displays and suffrage-era dress ups.
-Te Whare Waiutuutu Kate Sheppard house also offers a programme of events, talks and travelling exhibitions throughout the year in their function space.

 Take time to explore the grounds, with a kitchen garden, generous lawns, tennis court and boundary with the Waiutuutu/Okeover stream.